ajlisy/Blazer/README.md

 - **Calendar Event Extraction**: Identifies dates, times, and events mentioned in emails
 - **Google Calendar Integration**: One-click "Add to Calendar" links for each detected event
 - **Robust Error Handling**: Fallback options if API calls fail
+- **Toggle Visibility**: Hide or show sidebar with a click on the extension icon

 ## Installation